An eight-metre tall statue of a heron is being installed at Castletown harbour today (Tuesday).

 The Silverburn Art Trail is a project currently under development by a collective of Isle of Man artists known as the Creative Network.
 There are already a number of murals painted in the town and a temporary display of beetles dotted throughout Silverdale Glen last year.

-Carola Rush from the Creative Network said: ‘We had this crazy idea to run a sculpture or art trail up the Silverburn.
+Carola Rush from the Creative Network said: ‘We had this crazy idea to build a sculpture or art trail up the Silverburn.
 We knew we wanted a fantastic header piece for the trail.’

 She said several other sculptures are in the pipeline but not yet ready.